vadimsj/redland-renovations/testing.md

 - C. Website Owner Goals

     As a website owner, I would like to:

   1. Introduce the company and it's services to the website visitors.

   2. Present essential company information in a user-friendly format.

+    - The content is logically organized and presented in a consecutive manner.
+The website's usability is intuitive, ensuring it doesn't overwhelm visitors with excessive information.

   3. Showcase the company's portfolio of previously completed works.

+    - The website features a responsive gallery.

   4. Offer a various options for customers to get in touch.

+  - The primary call to action leads directly to contact form that allows to submit the message directly

+  - The website features additional call to action bar with the phone number and email.

   5. Capture the leads from incoming inquiries.

+  - Feature not yet implemented due to being out of scope for the project.

 ### Feature testing